Are We A Fit

 Deep healing happens at the speed of our innate nature, not at the wishes of our ego.

-A healthy human being is available to cry as easily as laugh.
-We can work on that ;)
+A healthy human being is able to cry as easily as laugh.
+We can work on that.

 The work of emotional healing is not the work of fixing problems, it is the work of repairing internal and external relationships.